 You can definitely taste the cream cheese in the final product without any help.
 If you feel like it needs a little more though, a teaspoon of cream cheese emulsion will help drive the flavor home.

 After several batches of this frosting in the past month, I can assure you that this frosting will be a hit.
-You’ll see it featured on some pretty cookie stacks I’m sharing and also some super fun summer cupcakes.

-Decorator's Cream Cheese Frosting
+Using Cream Cheese Frosting In Place of Buttercream

 Ingredients

-- 1/2 cup butter, softened*
+- ½ cup butter softened

-- 4 ounces cream cheese, at room temperature
+- 4 ounces cream cheese softened

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1 pound powdered sugar
+- 3½ cups powdered sugar (1 pound)

-- 1-2 Tablespoons milk
+- 1 to 2 Tablespoons milk

-- optional: 1 teaspoon cream cheese emulsion
+- 1 teaspoon cream cheese emulsion optional

 Instructions